Teaching Stories

 Bruce Monroe @ Park View Elementary School held its 5th annual Teaching Central America Celebration.
 Teaching for Change staff and volunteers were invited to attend the day-long celebration of learning.

 “Centering Central America is uniquely important to our school as more than 50% of our Spanish-speaking families have ties to this region,” they wrote in their invitation.
-“For all of our students, transdisciplinary projects like Teaching Central America (TCA) provide meaningful opportunities for authentic culturally responsive teaching and equity-driven instruction.”
+“For all of our students, transdisciplinary projects like Teaching Central America provide meaningful opportunities for authentic culturally responsive teaching and equity-driven instruction.”

 Teaching Central America Goes to University of Arkansas